Billings Metropolitan Transit: History

-The MET began operation in 1973 with only five fixed routes; these included Crosstown, Grand, Broadwater, Central, and Southside.
+MET Transit began operation in 1973 with only five fixed routes; these included Crosstown, Grand, Broadwater, Central, and Southside.

-In 1993 the MET opened up its first transfer center at Stewart Park for passengers to utilize in transferring to connection buses.
-In July 1996 the MET started the "Bike and Ride" program in an attempt to attract new riders; by 2004, the program had 1,411 bike-and-ride users.
+In 1993, MET opened up its first transfer center at Stewart Park for passengers to utilize in transferring to connection buses.
+In July 1996, the MET started the "Bike and Ride" program in an attempt to attract new riders; by 2004, the program had 1,411 bike-and-ride users.

-In 2002 the MET added its S.S.
+In 2002, the MET added its S.S.
 Loop to the fleet list adding extra service to the Billings south side and Route 11M Northwest was dropped off the MET route fleet.

-In 2003 the MET remodeled its Stewart Park transfer center.
+In 2003, the MET remodeled its Stewart Park Transfer Center.

 In the summer of 2008, construction began on the new Downtown transfer center at 220 N. 25th Street; this was completed in early 2009 and it was open for business.
 This resulted in various changes to the routes and schedules for the buses that transfer in Downtown.
 Further, the MET raised its fare prices from $0.75 to $1.25 and from $0.25 to $0.50.
 In 2011 the MET once again faced a schedule change; Route 12P Overland Avenue was taken off the fleet.

-In 2013 the MET faced another schedule change, but added more service to the West-End and the South Side.
+In 2013, MET faced another schedule change but added more service to the West-End and the South Side.
 The new "West-End" bus (originally called "Southwest" and running every half-hour) was changed into a one-hour route that extended to cover the V.A.
 Clinic on Spring Creek Drive and Zoo Montana on Shiloh Road and Pierce Parkway.
 The route was directed down Shiloh to Shiloh Crossing, a shopping center on Shiloh Road and King Avenue West.
 Routes 1M, 5D, 9D, 10D, S5, and S9 also faced changes.
 Route 1M changed by adding an hour and a half of service each weekday and further service down 6th Ave N. Route 5D is now known as Route 5D1 Grand 1 and Route 5D2 Grand 2.
 The new Grand routes run to 32nd St W off of Grand Ave instead of to 28th St W. Route 9D Central has been changed to travel down 1st Ave S during its Outbound times.
 Route 10D Southside serves 4th Ave S on its outbound times.

 In 2014, the MET began a new program for disabled veterans.
 Disabled veterans can ride free on all the MET bus routes as long as the individuals show the MET driver their Department of Veterans Affairs identification card indicating "Service Connected"; the vet is not required to have a bus pass.